zhill/enterprise-docs/content/docs/releasenotes/3.1.0/_index.md

 ## Anchore Enterprise 3.1.0

-This release adds new capabilities for runtime inventory automated scanning, checking running container compliance, a new vulnerability scanner option in tech preview, a new enterprise CLI, and other improvements and fixes.
+This release adds new capabilities for automated runtime inventory scanning, runtime container compliance checks, a new vulnerability scanner option in tech preview, a new enterprise CLI, as well as other improvements and fixes.

 ## New Features